-On the top jaw, or maxilla, there are limitations and anatomical landmarks that have to be considered.
+On the top jaw or maxilla, there are limitations and anatomical landmarks that have to be considered.
 These include your sinuses, the floor of your nose, and the condition and density of the bone and gum in the region that the implant is to be placed.
-On the lower jaw, or mandible, the primary considerations are the location and distance of several nerves and blood vessels that exist in the area where the implant will potentially be placed.
-Dr. Nick typically uses 3-D imaging to objectively ascertain if any of these complications exists prior to undertaking implant placement, so that measures can be taken to circumvent any potential complications (see sample video demonstrating screening via 3-D imaging at the bottom of this page).
+The primary considerations on the lower jaw or mandible are the location and distance of several nerves and blood vessels that exist in the area where the implant will potentially be placed.
+Dr. Nick Yiannios typically uses 3-D imaging to objectively ascertain if any of these complications exist prior to undertaking implant placement so that measures can be taken to circumvent any potential complications (see sample video demonstrating screening via 3-D imaging at the bottom of this page).

 Yes.
-There are a plethora of different shapes, sizes, and brands available.
-Dr. Nick has worked with many different types of implants in the past 20 years and will be able to decide which type is best for your situation.
+There are a plethora of different shapes, sizes, and brands available, both in titanium as well as zirconia (metal free holistic dental implant option).
+Dr. Nick Yiannios has worked with many different brands and types of implants in the past decades and will be able to decide which type is best for your situation.

 Well above 90% across the board.
-Many factors dictate the potential success or failure for the dental implant, including oral hygiene habits, general health, social habits such as smoking (decreases prognosis), as well as the initial quality, quantity and thickness of bone and gum tissue at the time of surgery.
+Many factors dictate the potential success or failure of the dental implant, including oral hygiene habits, general health, social habits such as smoking (decreases prognosis), and the initial quality, quantity, and thickness of bone and gum tissue at the time of surgery.

 In most cases, yes.
 On occasion, referral to either a periodontist or oral surgeon is indicated for complex cases.

-Can Dr. Nick do the crown that sits on top of the implant?
+Can Dr. Nick Yiannios Do the Crown That Sits on Top of the Implant?

-Of course he can.
-He usually does them the same day you come in with his CAD/CAM technology, creating the permanent crown in one visit with beautiful and strong porcelain.
+Of course, he can.
+He usually does them the same day you come in with his CAD/CAM technology, creating a permanent crown with beautiful and strong porcelain in one visit.

-To give you your tooth back of course!
+To give you your tooth back, of course!
 The loss of a tooth or teeth is not to be taken lightly.
 The remaining teeth may take excessive loads, tip, and/or fracture over time, leading to a domino effect of more trouble than most would care to deal with.
-The end result is highly dependent upon precise positioning of the titanium implant relative to where the porcelain crown will need to be.
-The most precise way to manage this is via 3-D guided implant placement following the design of a properly shaped crown in the missing space via CAD/CAM virtual placement, BEFORE the implant surgery:
+The result is highly dependent upon the precise positioning of the titanium implant relative to where the porcelain crown will need to be.
+The most precise way to manage this is via 3-D guided implant placement following the design of a properly shaped crown in the missing space via CAD/CAM virtual placement, before the implant surgery.